dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

 This tutorial assumes that you:

 * Have basic command-line experience (e.g., navigating directories, using bash, editing text files).
-* Have a working OSPool account and can log into an Access Point (e.g., ap40.uw.osg-htc.org).
+* Have a working CHTC account and can log into an Access Point (e.g., ap2002.chtc.wisc.edu).
 * Are familiar with HTCondor job submission, including writing simple .sub files and tracking job status with condor_q.
 * Understand the general workflow of long-read sequencing analysis: basecalling → mapping → variant calling.
-* Have access to a machine with a GPU-enabled execution environment (provided automatically via the OSPool).
-* Have sufficient disk quota and file permissions in your OSPool home and OSDF directories.

 >[!TIP]
 >You do not need to be a genomics expert to follow this tutorial.
 The commands and scripts are designed to be beginner-friendly and self-contained, while still reflecting real-world research workflows.